High Ability

 In Muncie Community Schools, we expect not just growth of our students, but high growth.
 Where a typical student would be expected to grow one grade equivalency each school year, Muncie expects 1.5 years of growth.
 In order to do this, high ability teachers compact the curriculum wherever possible and much of the school day is spent on learning that is individualized for that student’s needs.
 Workshop approaches to learning are the norm in a high ability classroom.
 Whole group instruction is still present, but cannot be the main method of content delivery due to the variety of different levels even amongst high ability students.
 For this reason, high ability students must demonstrate good work ethic and the ability to self-monitor to get the most out of high ability classes.
 Students who lack skill in these two areas will need intervention in order to achieve success.

 Considerable time and resources were spent in carefully choosing the curriculum materials for high ability student use in Muncie.
 For more information about the curriculum materials and other resources, click here.
-The linked document will be updated annually as materials and the overall program are continuoulsly evaluated.
+The linked document will be updated annually as materials and the overall program are continuously evaluated.

 Guidance and Counseling